I have ONE simple goal for you in this post - and that is that you would remember the following words from Alex Shultz (VP Growth, Facebook.com):

 According to Bain & Co, an increase in retention of just 5% can lead to an increase profits by 75%

-Ok, so now you're convinced on the importance of customer retention, what can you actually do about it?
+Now I've convinced you of the importance of customer retention, what can you actually do about it?

-There are many things you could do, so to give some focus I'm going to outline five customer retention strategies, that you can use to think about improving your retention.
-Let's start with a new way of thinking: I'll call it "Customer Retention Thinking".
+There are many things you can do, and I'm going to outline five customer retention strategies, that you can use to think about improving your retention.
+Let's start with a new way of thinking: let's call it "Customer Retention Thinking".

 Customer Retention Thinking